 What is the function and goal of performance marketing?

-Performance marketing has the function of evaluating the effectiveness of online marketing measures and costs of online advertising measures anhand von Kampagnen zu skalieren.
+Performance marketing has the function of evaluating the effectiveness of online marketing measures and putting the costs of online advertising measures in relation to their success.
 Performance marketing measures the success of measures, e.g., in terms of sales, interested parties (leads), or even clicks and can therefore be applied to continually adjust campaigns.
 The goal is to optimize advertising campaigns, i.e., to achieve the greatest possible impact while reducing unnecessary costs.

 1.2